marcopagliarulo/Bodiless-JS/Development/API/@bodiless/gatsby-theme-bodiless/README.md

 Tailwind CSS compilation is configured and enabled by default.
 One can disable css compilation by setting BODILESS_TAILWIND_THEME_ENABLED env variable to '0'.

 Tailwind CSS compilation is configured using PostCSS approach. gatsby-plugin-postcss is leveraged for this purpose.

-#### CSS purging

-Tailwind CSS purging is configured and enabled by default.
-One can disable css purging by setting BODILESS_PURGE_CSS_ENABLED env variable to '0'.

-CSS purging is enabled for @bodiless/ui tailwind css and for site level tailwind css.
-Assumption is made that site level tailwind styles are in `src/css/style.css`.
-One can override path to site level styles by configuring BODILESS_TAILWIND_SITE_CSS env variable.

 #### Exclude imported CSS from static builds